crazycapivara/deckgl/README.md

 Controls
 --------

-*Controls* are elements that are displayed as overlays on top of the map / deck.
-Usually you can set the *position* and the *style* of the control.
+Controls are displayed as overlays on top of the map / deck.
+Usually you can set the position and the style of the control.
 The most basic control is a simple text box:

 ``` r
 deckgl() %>%